 The Texas Penal Code defines manslaughter as recklessly causing a person’s death.
 Criminal manslaughter charges are often brought after car accidents caused by one person’s intoxication, which led to a fatality.
 Manslaughter is a second degree felony, which is punishable by up to twenty years in prison and up to a $10,000 fine.

 Manslaughter is different than the crime of criminally negligent homicide, which is a state jail felony.
 In determining the charges, the grand jury or court during pretrial conferences must determine whether the defendant’s behavior rose from criminal negligence to recklessness.

 Manslaughter is differentiated from murder in the culpability of the defendant.
 Specifically, murder involves the intentional or knowing death of another person.
 Capital murder is a more serious crime and is often the charge when one person commits murder for financial gain.
 While manslaughter is a lesser charge of criminal homicide in the Texas Penal Code, it can still lead to a felony conviction and therefore should be handled appropriately with the advice of experienced Houston manslaughter defense attorneys.

-If you have been arrested on manslaughter charges, do not hesitate to contact Mary E. Conn Law.
-Mary E. Conn and her team are skilled manslaughter defense lawyers in Houston have handled dozens of manslaughter cases, stemming from different facts and circumstances.
+If you have been arrested on manslaughter charges, do not hesitate to contact Mary E. Conn & Associates.
+Criminal defense attorney Mary E. Conn and her team are skilled manslaughter defense attorneys in Houston have handled dozens of manslaughter cases, stemming from different facts and circumstances.
 The facts of your individual case will prove important throughout the trial and will determine what type of defense argument will be presented.
 Mary E. Conn will work closely with you to keep you informed each step of the way, including any potential plea deals offered by the state.
 Contact our Houston office on (713) 357-4190 as soon as possible for your initial free consultation and we will begin to work on establishing your defense.